DeNepo/behavior-strategy-implementation/lesson-plans/solution-write-ups.md

 Take your time this week to explore other people's code.
 In the past modules you've studied only a small part of what JS, now you're in the wild!
 You'll come across all sorts of JS features and new coding styles.

-Complete as many [solution write-ups](https://github.com/HackYourFutureBelgium/solution-write-ups) as you can.
-No need to rush ahead!
+Complete at least 3 [solution write-ups](https://github.com/HackYourFutureBelgium/solution-write-ups) (that means 3 different coding challenges!)
+No need to rush ahead.
 Take your time studying solutions at your level.
 It's more helpful to study a variety of solutions than to study a few hard ones.

 And, work your way through Chapter 1 in the [`behavior-strategy-implementation` repository](https://github.com/HackYourFutureBelgium/behavior-strategy-implementation), and continue studying your favorite tutorial(s).